 We thought the RIG Pro Compact to be a lovely small controller that played well and felt pleasant to use when we reviewed it earlier this year.
 When we say “small,” we really mean it.
 It’s ideal for smaller-handed gamers who dislike the feel of larger controllers.

 The word compact is in the name, and it’s not just a gimmick.
 It is smaller than any of the other selections on this list thus far, although not excessively so.
-You may also remap the controls if you want to make it more personalised.
+You may also remap the controls if you want to make them more personalised.

 It even has Dolby Atmos incorporated directly into the controller for headphones.
 To get better sound in your games, all you have to do is plug your headset into the controller.
 It’s also available in white and black, and the cord is extra-long, allowing you to use it across the room.
 As long as your Xbox isn’t more than 15 feet away.